Pandademic/cello/README.md

  ___
  ## Linux:
  ____
- - extract the file in ~/linux/ into your home directory
+ - extract the file called latte(should be located in the home folder of the source code) into your home directory
- - in your ./bashrc put ``alias latte ="ruby latte" ``
+ - in your ./bashrc put ```bash alias latte ="ruby ~/latte" ```
  - and you should be good to use commands!

 # Creating a package